stomaras/Front-End-Projects/React/ReactBootcampProjects/ReactQuery/starterFrontEndTS/README.md

 ### Thunder Client Extension

 Test API endpoints directly in VS CODE very good for front end developers testing with it(Thunder Client Extension)

+###

+When we want to create update and delete we use useMutation hook When we want to fetch we use useQuery hook